What's your advice on the food poisoning cases in Chiangmai, Thailand? We're due to fly out there this Sunday with 3 young children.

 Often the best way to avoid food poisoning is to only eat food that you have seen get cooked.
 I'd recommend street stalls where they cook it in front of you, or restaurants that have an open kitchen.

-In addition, the bacterial wipes are a great idea over 7 years ago
+In addition, the bacterial wipes are a great idea almost 8 years ago

 Seventh deaths to date, that have been reported.
 I am living at Sri Pat Guest House where Soraya Vorster was staying before her death.
 We met Soraya several times during her stay here before she got sick with a coworker.
 The restaurant where Soraya ate, is located across the street from Sri Pat, was never closed to do an investigation.
 The seventh deaths have occurred in a radius of approximately a mile.
 This was the statement from Chiang Mai Governor Pannada Disakul - "We have to admit that these deaths coming one after another are nothing more than coincidence.
 We have done and will continue to do our utmost to make tourists confident in our city."
 The Governor statement is simply not believable in light of seven food-poisoning deaths in a small area.
 The new coverage of these deaths in Thailand has been abysmal to say the least.
 The government and press have been more concerned with protecting the tourism industry here after the protest in Bangkok rocked the tourism industry then the safety and welfare of everyone.
 Soraya was Vorster's only child.
 She had been coming to Thailand for six years doing tours with Backroads.
 The owner of Sri Pat, Witt, stayed with Soraya until her death.
 Backroads has made Sri Pat Guesthouse the official place for its employees to stay whenever they are in Chiang Mai. over 7 years agoAnswered by Scott Northwood via WorldNomads.com